urbit/urbit.org-reloaded/content/docs/azimuth/l2-flow.md

 responsible for finding Azimuth transactions gathered by `%eth-watcher`, keeping track of the PKI state, and exposing that data via scries.

-The following diagram illustrates `%azimuth`'s role in the system.
+The following diagram illustrates `%azimuth`'s and `%eth-watcher`'s role in the system.

 ![Azimuth components](https://media.urbit.org/docs/layer2/l2-azimuth-azimuth.svg)